godmanzheng/github-client/README.md

 this application is constructed with tabbar construction, first tab of the app is homepage, showing repositories list and support jumping to repository detail info page,

-second tab of the app is personal page, demonstratint how to login with github account and getting user info incluing icon, name，etc
+second tab of the app is personal page, demonstrate how to login with github account and getting user info incluing icon, name，etc